ibm-cloud-docs/dns-svcs/list-details-perm-nets.md

 In the **Linked zone details** page, the **Permitted networks** tab lists the details of the permitted network.

-## Listing all permitted networks using the CLI
+## Listing all permitted networks from the CLI
 {: #cli-list-perm-nets}
 {: cli}